alvaro-cs02/AC-Telemetry/documents/links.md

 - **Relevance to Project:**
   - Underlines the importance of detailed telemetry analysis in identifying performance gaps and designing effective training interventions.
   - Your visualizer could incorporate features that suggest targeted training based on telemetry data analysis, offering personalized improvement plans for users.

-### Integrating Insights into Your Project:
-- **Customizable Visualization:** Consider implementing customizable HUDs or dashboards in your telemetry visualizer, allowing users to select which data points are most relevant to their training needs or interests.
-- **Haptic Feedback Integration:** Explore possibilities for integrating haptic feedback based on telemetry data to offer a more immersive and enriched driving experience.
-- **Targeted Training Features:** Develop features that analyze user performance to identify weaknesses and recommend specific training modules or scenarios within Assetto Corsa, promoting skill development in a focused and efficient manner.

-### Integrating Insights into Your Project:
-- **Comparative Analysis & Benchmarking:** Incorporate features that allow users to compare their performance against AI, highlighting areas for improvement.
-- **Real-time Feedback:** Develop an intuitive interface that provides real-time, actionable feedback based on telemetry data to help drivers refine their skills.
-- **Attention-Focused Visualization:** Design visualizations that align with drivers' natural attention patterns, ensuring critical information is easily accessible and effectively communicated.
-- **Dynamic Content:** Explore the possibility of introducing dynamic scenarios or challenges within your visualizer, enhancing the training value and user engagement by simulating a range of driving conditions and strategies.